tryton/tryton/doc/index.rst

 * Inputs

-  The moves between the storage location and the production location (as defined on the warehouse) for products used for production.
+  The moves between the production picking location, or the storage location if product picking location is empty, and the production location (as defined on the warehouse) for products used for production.

 * Outputs

-  The moves between the production location and the storage location for products produced.
+  The moves between the production location and the production output location, or the storage location if production output is empty, for produced products.

 The production can be in one of this states: